As AI rapidly develops so too does the vocabulary surrounding it.

 Think of those yellow circles like knobs on a DJ set.
 You want to tune them to the right channel to get the sounds—or outputs—you need.

-The challenge with training your own LLM is you need massive datasets—big enough to give the LLM an understanding of the world.
+The challenge with training your own LLM is you need massive datasets, large datasets that are big enough to give the LLM an understanding of the world.
 And you need to guarantee that data is high-quality and diverse.

 On top of that, training an LLM is incredibly resource-intensive and requires massive computational power, typically using high-performance GPUs or TPUs.